-The College of Architecture has very good printing resources.
-See: http://arch.ttu.edu/wiki/Print Bureau.
+The College of Architecture Print Bureau has very good printing resources.
 However there are about 800 architecture students enrolled and all of them typically have some printing to do.
 So plan ahead. especially during midterm and at the end of the semester check out printing hours and don't wait until last minute to print your work.